 How to connect your Infomaniak subdomain to systeme.io

 On this page, you will learn how to add DNS records to Infomaniak to connect your subdomain.
-This will allow you to add your subdomain (subdomain.domain.com) to systeme.io to use it as a custom subdomain for your sales funnels and blogs, which can enhance your branding.
+You will be able to add your subdomain (subdomain.domain.com) to systeme.io to use it as a custom subdomain in your sales funnels and blogs, which is essential for your branding.

 What you will need:

-Important: Please follow the first step of this article before completing this one.
+Important: Please follow the first step of this article before proceeding with this guide.

-After adding the subdomain to systeme.io, you need to check the DNS settings on your Infomaniak account.
+After adding the subdomain in systeme.io, you must access the DNS settings in your Infomaniak account.

 Example: